DerGut/lockpicking/README.md

 ### Physics Engine

 We created the 3D model of the lock in Blender and later assigned rigid bodies to its parts.
 This worked fine until we stumbled upon another issue: The current physics engine of Unity does not support non-kinematic, non-convex meshes.
-Because the model of the plug needs to be both non-kinematic (it needs to be rotated by exerting rotational a force) and non-convex (the carving where the key is inserted), it could not be simulated by using physics.
+Because the model of the plug needs to be both non-kinematic (it needs to be rotated by exerting a rotational force) and non-convex (the carving where the key is inserted is concarve), it could not be simulated by using physics.

 We evaluated two workarounds: